FREE SHIPPING on orders over $75 International: over $250

 4. Avoid drinking raw Pu-erh in the evening.
 The caffeine in tea stimulates the nervous system and wakes up the brain.
 Drinking Pu-erh tea before bed may affect sleep quality.

 Unlike its raw counterpart, cooked Pu-erh has transformed through microbial fermentation, and that causes the production of enzymes, which have a soothing and healing effect on the digestive tract.
-Enzymes are key factors for proper food decomposition – thus, this type of Pu-erh is strongly advocated for helping with digestion.
+Enzymes are key to proper food decomposition – thus, this type of Pu-erh is strongly advocated for aiding digestion.
 Additionally, air and microbes have decomposed some of the harsher ingredients.
 Thus, they are not that aggressive on the stomach anymore.
-That applies especially to aged Pu-erh, which becomes softer and more mellow as it transforms further in time.
+That applies especially to aged Pu-erh, which becomes softer and more mellow as it continues to transform over time.

 During the fermentation process of Pu-erh tea, the enzymes that form start to decompose the leaves' inner substances.
 They also react with the ones produced by the human body.
 Namely, they increase pepsin secretion and enhance the stomach's ability to digest protein foods.
 Additionally, the cellulose in the leaves is further broken down into insoluble fibers.
 They clear away toxins, keeping the gut nourished and healthy.
-Therefore, cooked Pu-erh tea has the characteristics of eliminating greasiness and helping digestion while remaining gentle and not irritating the gut and the stomach.
+Therefore, cooked Pu-erh tea has the characteristics of eliminating greasiness and aiding digestion while remaining gentle and not irritating the stomach or gut.

 Kombucha is a traditional fermented tea beverage that has existed for ages in many countries and cultures.